Yesterday I had a moment of self-revelation. I looked in the mirror and realised; I had become that girl.

 We are conditioned to believe that happiness is always just around the corner.
-A decision way.
+Just one decision away.
 We think that real life begins sometime in the future.
 But what if real life has already started?
 What if instead of waiting on the next big thing, we lived life to the full today?
 YOLO might be an irritating phrase but it also has some truth in it.
 You genuinely do only live once and life starts now!
 Make the most of today.
 YOLO and all that.
 But joking aside, living life on pause until you find the right guy is such a waste.
 I can promise you and more importantly God has promised that he loves you right now, he has plans for you right now and he has life in all it’s fullness for you, right here, right now.

 2. He’s totally into you….

 Within church circles we are very good at gossiping.
 You can pretty much get away with saying anything if you mask it as a prayer request….
 But could I possibly suggest that when it comes to relationships, gossip may not be the most helpful thing.
 “You two would be so good together” “I think you two are meant to be” ” Hannah and ****** sitting in a tree..”
 Of course it is really important to have good friends that you give permission to be ruthlessly honest with you.
 But good and honest are the key words.
 Making comments all the time, little remarks or jokes are not massively helpful, especially when they provide false hope.
 Yeah, a bit of banter is funny but continuous banter that starts to affect someones mind isn’t banter, it’s bullying.
 And it makes me cry.